opennms-forge/docker-jfrog-proxy/README.md

 **Step 3**: Configure repositories

-Login with an admin account to JFrog and go to "Admin -> Advanced -> Config Descriptor" and overwrite the content with the content from the file in the repository `config-descriptor.xml`.
+Login with an admin account to JFrog and go to "Admin -> Advanced -> Config Descriptor" and overwrite with the content from the file in the repository `config-descriptor.xml`.

 **Step 4**: Configure your maven to use the proxy